espressomd/espresso/doc/sphinx/under_the_hood.rst

 force, energy and pressure loops are implemented separately for each cell model as explained above.

-The domain decomposition or link cell algorithm is implemented such that the cells equal the cells, i.e. each cell is a separate particle list.
+The regular decomposition or link cell algorithm is implemented such that the cells equal the cells, i.e. each cell is a separate particle list.
 For an example let us assume that the simulation box has size :math:`20\times 20\times 20` and that we assign 2 processors to the